 Smartphone apps can also help with the process of linking a publication to the web.
 Many staffs have been using QR codes (form of bar codes) in their print materials.
 So in the case of a print article, a QR code will be placed at the bottom of the page.
 The code will inform the reader that if they scan the code their phone will take them to more digital content.
 This is a great tool for print articles on the marching band or theatre group, where sound and video can be an essential part of telling the story.

 Hopefully over time, the student body and community will refer to your brand as the source for all news important to them.

 5. Make Connections At Every Opportunity

 Finally, the ease of reporting online has also developed the demand for never taking a break.
 In the old system of writing for a weekly, bi-weekly or monthly newspaper, which most student publications fall under, there were times when a staff may take a moment to breathe.
 Unfortunately now there is access to report the news 24 hours a day.

 Marketing a site depends greatly on taking advantage of every opportunity available.
 At the beginning of the school year, throughout the year, and even over the summer, a staff must be ready to cover the news.
 If the presence begins to disappear online, the audience that depended on that news source will disappear also.

 A staff should be vigilant at school events, school board meetings, community events, and even at conferences.
 Make connections with fellow community members and people outside of the community.
 Always bring business cards to events.
+Get more business advice from Avensure HR service London.
 When parents and audience members see a photographer at an event, they often are interested in finding out where they can go to get the pictures.
 Don’t miss an opportunity like this to gain another viewer.